aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-types/custom-shapes/_index.md

 ## Create Composite Custom Shape

-  - Create an instance of the [GeometryShape](https://apireference.aspose.com/slides/net/aspose.slides/geometryshape) class
+  - Create an instance of the [GeometryShape](https://apireference.aspose.com/slides/net/aspose.slides/geometryshape) class.
-  - Create first instance of the [GeometryPath]() class
+  - Create first instance of the [GeometryPath]() class.
-  - Create second instance of the [GeometryPath]() class
+  - Create second instance of the [GeometryPath]() class.
-  - Apply the paths to the shape
+  - Apply the paths to the shape.

 ``` csharp
 using (Presentation pres = new Presentation())